Press Release from the 47th (2022) Meeting of NAPARC

-The 46th annual meeting of the North American Presbyterian and Reformed Council (NAPARC) convened on Tuesday afternoon, November 9, 2021, at the Shiloh Orthodox Presbyterian Church in Raleigh, North Carolina, a congregation of the Orthodox Presbyterian Church.
-The outgoing Chairman, Rev. Dr. L Anthony Curto, led the opening devotions.
+The 47th annual meeting of the North American Presbyterian and Reformed Council (NAPARC) convened on Tuesday afternoon, November 8, 2022.
+It was hosted by the Presbyterian Church in America at the Sonesta Airport North Hotel in Atlanta, Georgia.
+The outgoing Chairman, Dr. Bryan Chapell, led the opening devotions.

-NAPARC is composed of 13-Member Churches which include the Associate Reformed Presbyterian Church (ARPC), the Canadian Reformed Churches (CanRC), the Reformed Church of Quebec (Église réformée du Québec) (ERQ), the Free Reformed Churches of North America (FRCNA), the Heritage Reformed Congregations (HRC), the Korean American Presbyterian Church (KAPC), the Korean Presbyterian Church in America (Kosin) (KPCA), the Orthodox Presbyterian Church (OPC), the Presbyterian Church in America (PCA), the Presbyterian Reformed Church (PresRC), the Reformed Church in the United States (RCUS), the Reformed Presbyterian Church of North America (RPCNA), and the United Reformed Churches in North America (URCNA).
+All 13 Member Churches of NAPARC were represented.
+The Member Churches include the Associate Reformed Presbyterian Church (ARPC), the Canadian Reformed Churches (CanRC), the Reformed Church of Quebec (Église réformée du Québec) (ERQ), the Free Reformed Churches of North America (FRCNA), the Heritage Reformed Congregations (HRC), the Korean American Presbyterian Church (KAPC), the Korean Presbyterian Church in America (Kosin) (KPCA), the Orthodox Presbyterian Church (OPC), the Presbyterian Church in America (PCA), the Presbyterian Reformed Church (PresRC), the Reformed Church in the United States (RCUS), the Reformed Presbyterian Church of North America (RPCNA), and the United Reformed Churches in North America (URCNA).
 Representatives of the Bible Presbyterian Church (BPC) and the Protestant Reformed Churches in America (PRCA) attended as invited observers.
-No representatives of the ERQ were able to attend this year but they hope to return next year.

 The basis of NAPARC’s fellowship is “Confessing Jesus Christ as the only Savior and Sovereign Lord over all of life, we affirm the basis of the fellowship of Presbyterian and Reformed Churches to be full commitment to the Bible in its entirety as the Word of God written, without error in all its parts, and to its teaching as set forth in the Heidelberg Catechism, the Belgic Confession, the Canons of Dort, the Westminster Confession of Faith, and the Westminster Larger and Shorter Catechisms.”

 One of the first orders of business was the election of new officers.
-Elected as Chairman was Dr. Bryan Chapell of the PCA.
-Elected as Vice-chairman was Rev. Michael Ives of the PresRC.
-Rev. Ralph Pontier was elected to a fourth term as Secretary, and Rev. Todd De Rooy was elected to a third term as Treasurer.
+Elected as Chairman was Rev. Michael Ives of the PresRC.
+Elected as Vice-chairman was Dr. J. P. Mosley of the RCUS.
+Rev. Ralph Pontier was elected to a fifth term as Secretary, and Rev. Todd De Rooy was elected to a fourth term as Treasurer.
 The chairmanship and vice-chairmanship rotate annually among the 13-Member Churches following an alphabetical listing.
 The Vice-chairman this year is slated to serve as Chairman next year, and his denomination is asked to host the following year.

 The NAPARC schedule runs from Tuesday afternoon to Thursday noon and provides time slots for bi-lateral meetings between the inter-church or ecumenical committees of the Member Churches.
 These smaller meetings have proven fruitful for Member Churches to grow closer together and manifest more fully their oneness in Christ.

 In addition to the annual meeting of the Council, NAPARC sponsors consultations where representatives of Member Churches gather to discuss cooperation in a specific area of ministry.
 For more than thirty years, there have been annual world mission consultations in September of each year.
-This year representatives from nine NAPARC Member Church world mission agencies (ARPC, CanRC, HRC, KAPC, OPC, PCA, RCUS, RPCNA, and URCNA) met together for their annual consultation in the OPC’s administration offices in Willow Grove, Pennsylvanian.
-Joining with them were representatives from four NAPARC Member Church diaconal ministries agencies/ministries (CanRC, HRC, OPC, and URCNA).
-The sessions were fruitful, and the fellowship was heartening.
-Mr. Mark T. Bube served as the chairman; the Rev. Douglas B. Clawson served as the secretary.
+This year representatives from ten NAPARC Member Church world missions agencies (ARPC, CanRC, FRCNA, HRC, KAPC, OPC, PCA, PresRC, RPCNA, and URCNA) met together for their annual consultation at the OPC’s administration offices in Willow Grove, Pennsylvania.
+Joining with them were representatives from three ICRC Member Church world missions agencies (who are not members of NAPARC—CRCI, FRCSA, and SRC) and four NAPARC Member Church diaconal ministries agencies/ministries (FRCSA, HRC, OPC, and URCNA).
+Also participating were representatives from the BPC world missions agency.

-The next such NAPARC Joint Consultation is scheduled for September 20-23, 2022, concurrently with the ICRC World Mission Agency Consultation with Mr. Bube as the chairman and the Rev. Douglas B. Clawson as the secretary for the world mission agencies, and Mr. David P. Nakhla as the chairman for the diaconal mission agencies.
+The next such NAPARC Joint Consultation is scheduled for September 19-21, 2023, with Mr. Bube as the chairman for the world mission agencies, and Mr. David P. Nakhla as the chairman for the diaconal mission agencies.

-The Council enjoyed the gracious and generous hospitality of the Shiloh Orthodox Presbyterian Church and experienced warm and joyous fellowship with fellow delegates, observers, and other guests.
+The Council enjoyed the gracious and generous hospitality of the Presbyterian Church in America and experienced warm and joyous fellowship with fellow delegates, observers, and other guests.

-The next meeting of the Council is scheduled for November 8-10, 2022, to be hosted by the Presbyterian Church in America in Atlanta, Georgia.
+The next meeting of the Council is scheduled for November 14-16, 2023, to be hosted in Warwick, Rhode Island, by the Presbyterian Reformed Church.